Muscle weakness is directly linked with bone loss of bone strength and general health – impacting many organs directly.

 Prevention and treatment

-At the London Osteoporosis Clinic, we look to understand the interplay of factors that lead to the development of sarcopaenia and osteoporosis and make use of the latest research to reverse sarcopaenia and offer treatments to reverse osteoporosis.
+At the London Osteoporosis Clinic, we seek to understand the interplay of factors that lead to the development of sarcopenia and osteoporosis.
+We use the latest research to reverse sarcopenia and offer treatments to reverse osteoporosis.